joebew42/joebew42.github.io/_posts/2025-04-06-growing-systems-towards-ddd-event-sourcing-and-event-driven-architecture.markdown

 Also, I wanted to highlight how the design of a system can happen in an incremental way.

 As I stated previously, if you are interested in exploring this further, I am considering open-sourcing a more complete example on GitHub, possibly with different implementations in Ruby, Elixir, and Java.
 Let me know if that is something you would find useful, email me or send a DM on Twitter (now X).

+#### Acknowledgements

+Thanks to Matteo and Piero for the time spent together in our book club sessions, and for all their feedback while I was writing this article